 Dr. Brian Rothschild, Vice Chairman

-The HDC is the governing body for New Bedford’s harbor and city-owned waterfront properties.
+The NBPA is the governing body for New Bedford’s harbor and city-owned waterfront properties.
 It is chaired by the Mayor of New Bedford with six other members.
-The role of the HDC is to support the Port of New Bedford by continually upgrading port resources; preserving its spot as the #1 U.S. fishing port; and expanding the New Bedford economy.
+The role of the NBPA is to support the Port of New Bedford by continually upgrading port resources; preserving its spot as the #1 U.S. fishing port; and expanding the New Bedford economy.

-The HDC oversees all the commercial and recreational vessel activity within New Bedford city limits, incorporating the city’s entire coastline and harbor.
-The HDC manages all municipal property on the waterfront, including multiple wharves and a 198-slip recreational marina at Pope’s Island.
+The NBPA oversees all the commercial and recreational vessel activity within New Bedford city limits, incorporating the city’s entire coastline and harbor.
+The NBPA manages all municipal property on the waterfront, including multiple wharves and a 198-slip recreational marina at Pope’s Island.
 The Commission also assigns moorings within city waters and issues permits for harbor events and use of city-owned waterfront facilities.

 Be sure to see our Harbor Brochure.

 The NBPA also wishes to thank the fine photographers who gave us the right to use their beautiful photography throughout this site: Karen Alves at Design Principles, Captain Robert Bouley, Michael Estabrook, Deborah Hynes, and John K. Robson.